 If an answer to your question is not provided here, contact The HUB.

-Email notification includes information about the student's billing statement and a link to our secure Student Information Online (SIO) system where the student will be able to view their invoice.
+Email notification includes information about the student's billing statement and a link to our secure Student Information Online (SIO) system where the student will be able to view the invoice.
 Students can also view their previous monthly invoices on SIO.

 To view the most recent account transactions, select 'Student Account Activity' under the Finances tab in SIO.

-How do I read my E-Bill?
+How do I read my invoice?